 9. A list of who to notify

 Once you’ve had time to soak up the special moment with your partner and newborn, it’s time to notify loved ones.
 Create a list of who you want to notify immediately once your baby makes an appearance.
-It’s likely that close family members and a few friends will want updates throughout the day.
+It’s likely that close family members and a few friends will want updates on the birth story throughout the day.
 Having a prefilled text thread or email ready to go for the big day eliminates the chance of leaving someone off.

 10. Insurance information